Skip to main content

 ## Token Limits

-Control the maximum number of tokens generated in a single inference round with `max_tokens`:
+Control the maximum number of tokens generated with `max_tokens`:

 ```python